AtulKumar3009/ReactBrowserStorage/README.md

-# React Browser Storage
+# Web Storage Helper

-`react-browser-storage` is a TypeScript-based library that simplifies working with different types of storage in the browser (like `localStorage`, `sessionStorage`, `cookies`, `IndexedDB`, and `Temp` storage).
+`web-storage-helper` is a TypeScript-based library that simplifies working with different types of storage in the browser (like `localStorage`, `sessionStorage`, `cookies`, `IndexedDB`, and `Temp` storage).
 It supports data encryption and ensures safe handling of sensitive information.

 ## Features